Ember.Route Class

 });

-method will insert the model's id
+The default serialize method will insert the model's id into the

-route's dynamic segment (in this case, :post_id
+route's dynamic segment (in this case, :post_id) if the segment contains '_id'.

 If the route has multiple dynamic segments or does not contain '_id', serialize